billbrasky/OldNavy_DER_analysis/README.md

 a manager at an Old Navy, then all you have to do is download the Excel spreadsheet.

-Everything is contained in the macro aside from the "Key" sheet in the spreadsheet, I hope to be abosrbing that into the macro soon.

 ## Step 1.
 Download Spreadsheet
+THat's it

 ## Step 2.
 Create a New Sheet (Call it Whatever You Desire)
+Do not delete the "Key" Sheet.
+In an future update, its contents will be absorbed into the macro.

 ## Step 3.
 Access the DER and Copy and Paste
 Just hit ctrl+A in the DER view, then select cell A1 in the new sheet